smrutisikha2001/smrutisikha2001/README.md

-## Hey there!🌸 So glad you've landed here!
+## Hey there!🌸 I am so glad you've landed here!
 Welcome to my little space on GitHub.

 This is where I share my journey of career growth, diving into new tech, and trying to make work a little more manageable and lot more fun.